-This homeowners association currently serves 190 lots, with 140 contributing to the reserves.
-This is up from 116 lots included in the 2012 Reserve Study.
+This homeowners association currently serves 190 lots, with 173 contributing to the reserves.
 It is a master-planned, residential development located in Spokane County north of the City of Spokane, Washington.
 Construction began in 2004.

 Wandermere Estates includes as common elements several private streets, street lights, pathways, concrete sidewalks, a pedestrian bridge over the stream, various retaining walls, common areas, and drainage systems.
 Also included as common areas are entrance and exit gates, pedestrian gates, mailboxes, a water feature, and fencing.